 It also contains ready-made templates and texts if you need help with writing.

 If you have trouble presenting your strengths and possibilities, Prospero will help you write those parts as well.

 All you have to do is choose which type of business are you in.

-Using these tools makes it easy for you to do your own work and allows you to write more proposals in a shorter period of time.
-Which means, more potential jobs for you!
+Using these tools makes it easy for you to do your work and allows you to write more proposals in a shorter period of time.
+This means, more potential jobs for you!